Electric Distribution Rate Review

 When will the DPU hold public meetings and hearings?

 After receiving Eversource’s rate proposal, the DPU scheduled public meetings to gather feedback.
 The meetings were held in April and May in 10 locations across Massachusetts.
+Three more public meetings were schedule for July and August.

 Information about meetings and hearings was posted on Eversource.com and customers were notified via their their bill and ads in local newspapers.